 Graduate Course Descriptions

-The Clinical Experience provides candidates for the Superintendent’s Letter of Eligibility opportunities to integrate education theory and research with practical experiences in the school district.
-The candidate may accomplish this task through participation in work-site activities as well as through completion of assigned coursework research.
-The course includes 360 hours of field experience of which 180 may be accumulated prior to registering for the Clinical Experience.
-The focus of the Clinical Experience and coursework are directly aligned with the standards of the Pennsylvania Inspired Leadership program.
+Provides the Supervisor Certification Candidate opportunities to integrate education theory and research with practical experiences in the schools.
+The candidate may accomplish this task through participation in work-site activities in the school setting as well as through completion of assigned coursework research.
+The focus of this internship program and the on-site activities are directly aligned with the standards of the Pennsylvania Inspired Leadership program.
+Includes 360 hours of documented activities of which 180 may be accumulated prior to taking the Supervisor’s Internship.
+(All prerequisite courses should be completed per advisement.)

 Graduate Catalog